stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 Ash has a deep understanding of the consulting life cycle, and the value of onselling.

-\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC for consulting is top-right:
+\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC is top-right:

 ![](/uploads/consulting landscape.jpg)